- Download our Moving to Madrid Guide (PDF)

 - Download our Madrid Schools Guide

 One of the sunniest cities in Europe, Madrid boasts an average of 350 days of sunshine annually.
 It’s no wonder people from all over Europe and the world relocate to Madrid to soak up the sun in the Spanish capital and take advantage of its wonderful way of life.
-With the high quality of life comes an equally high price tag: according to Mercer’s 2023 Cost of Living Survey, Madrid is ranked as the 83rd most expensive city for expats out of 227 cities surveyed.
+With the high quality of life comes an equally high price tag: according to Mercer’s 2024 Cost of Living City Ranking, Madrid is ranked as the 76th most expensive city for expats out of 226 cities surveyed.

-Still, Madrid is relatively affordable for a Western European capital, especially when compared to the likes of Bern and London.
+Still, Madrid is relatively affordable for a Western European capital, especially compared to Bern, Switzerland, and London in the UK.
 The city is also Spain’s commercial and political hub, which means lucrative job opportunities are plentiful.

 Cost of accommodation in Madrid

-Housing in the outlying areas of the city tends to be more popular among expats, as the apartments and houses are often larger and better equipped at a lower price than in the city centre.
+Housing in the city's outlying areas tends to be more popular among expats, as the apartments and houses are often larger and better equipped at a lower price than in the city centre.
 Madrid’s transport system is also well-developed and affordable, making commuting easy.

 Cost of transport in Madrid

 Expats keen on buying a car should prepare to navigate the infamous Spanish bureaucracy.
-Expats eager to avoid this often pay a small additional fee to the dealership, which then handles all the paperwork.
+Expats eager to avoid this typically pay a small additional fee to the dealership, which handles all the paperwork.

 Spanish cuisine is one of the most famous in the world.
 Some staples include olive oil, seafood, fresh produce and wine.
 Expats looking to adopt a Mediterranean diet can expect to spend significantly less than on a diet that contains a lot of red meat and dairy products, as these can be costly in Madrid.

-Madrid is well known for its art museums, nightlife and theatre scene, while it’s no surprise that sport is a big part of the city’s entertainment seeing as it’s home to two world-famous football teams, namely Real- and Atlético Madrid.
-Food and drink in the city cost significantly less than in the likes of London, Paris and Rome.
+Madrid is well known for its art museums, nightlife and theatre scene, while it’s no surprise that sport is a big part of the city’s entertainment, as it’s home to two world-famous football teams, namely Real- and Atlético Madrid.
+Food and drink in the city cost significantly less than in the likes of London, Paris, and Rome.

 The city also offers multiple manicured parks ideal for running, walking or picnicking.
 Most of these green spaces are free to access, making them an excellent option for expats on a tight budget.